majodev/physiogame/README.md

 `grunt build`

 Some libraries in src/vendor might need to be build manually (e.g. <a href="https://github.com/typekit/webfontloader">webfontloader</a> via rake).
 Trace the error through the r.js optimization script if you encounter any errors.

+The grunt task "build" takes care of all js/css minifying and assets/templates copying.
+In case you wonder: I'm using almond to tackle build problems that only happen with optimized builds in node-webkit (and it's 2kb smaller), even though there is no require (from node-webkit) in the global namespace during startup, a normal r.js optimized build will crash node-webkit!
+Hence, the specified build task with almond above (`grunt build`).

 <h2>Testing</h2>
 needs <a href="http://phantomjs.org/">phantomjs</a> bin in path!